Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     banana.
   * Vector Action space: (Continuous) 3 corresponding to agent force applied for the jump.
-  * Visual Observations: None.
+  * Visual Observations: None
-* Reset Parameters: Two, corresponding to the following
+* Reset Parameters: Two
     * banana_scale: The scale of the banana in the 3 dimensions
         * Default: 150
         * Recommended Minimum: 50